Read the GES Alumni Newsletter for news, events, & opportunities!

 - Autumn 2022 Newsletter

 - Winter 2022 Newsletter

 Courtney Wikle (M.S., 2018) is a Cartographer working for the National Ocean Service (NOS) of the National Oceanic and Atmospheric Administration (NOAA).
 Her division of the National Ocean Service is responsible for creating and maintaining digital maps of all coastal waterways through the United States and its territories worldwide.

 As a cartographer, her job is to update, revise, and maintain nautical charts through ArcGIS software applications and centered around ESRI software applications.
 The majority of the coursework at UNM used ArcMap, ArcPro, ArcCatalog, etc. and these are all things that she uses every day at work.

-Some advice that I would give to geography students is to not necessarily single out GIS or remote sensing entirely.
-Yes, you can pick a focus of which one you would like to specialize but know that there’s a good chance that you’ll be using both within your career.
-Although the maps that I update are vector-based, a ton of the data that comes in is from LIDAR surveys of the ocean floor and may need to be opened up in programs like ENVI.
+Some advice that she would give to geography students is to not necessarily single out GIS or remote sensing entirely.
+Know that there’s a good chance that you’ll be using both within your career.
+Although the maps that she updates are vector-based, a ton of the data that comes in is from LIDAR surveys of the ocean floor and may need to be opened up in programs like ENVI.
 Having some experience in both RS and GIS sets you up to cast a wider net of experience and is always a huge resume-booster during job searches.

 With a deep commitment to citizen science, Ladwig is always looking for ways to get new people involved in initiatives that highlight human-environment connections and relations.
 She helps organize the Rio Grande Nature Center’s annual BioBlitz, volunteers with the Valle de Oro National Wildlife Refuge, serves on the advisory committee for the Bernalillo County Master Naturalist program, leads bird walks, writes informational pamphlets, and design T-shirts, all with a goal of improving Albuquerque citizens’ connections to the wild environment.